 The building carrying cost fee should remain at a fixed amount for the term of the building's blanket mortgage loan (typically 30 years).
 The maintenance fee will be adjusted as deemed necessary by the co-op board.
 You can expect the maintenance fee to increase with inflation, currently between 2%-3% per year as the cost of services, labor, and materials increases.

 Can I rent my unit?

-Renting your unit is prohibited.
+Renting your unit is prohibited as stated in the bylaws.
 The bylaws are the governing document that spells out the rules for the co-op.
 The purpose of the co-op is to provide affordable homeownership to income qualified families primarily from South of Seattle neighborhoods.
 Your unit must be your primary residence and owner occupied.